flimfit/FLIMfit/README.txt

 	GlobalProcessingLibrary\Boost\boost

-   You do not need to compile Boost, only the headers arae used
+   You do not need to compile Boost, only the headers are used

 2. Use CMake to generate a Visual Studio Project in a folder such as:
-	GlobalProcessingLibrary\GeneratedProjects\MSVC11_64
+	`GlobalProcessingLibrary\GeneratedProjects\MSVC11_64`

 3. Compile the generated solution in Visual Studio

 Running FLIMfit from MATLAB
 ------------------
-1. In MATLAB, ensure you have setup the MATLAVB compiler by typing mex -setup and following the instructions
+1. In MATLAB, ensure you have setup the MATLAB compiler by typing `mex -setup` and following the instructions

 1. Set your working directory to GlobalProcessingFrontEnd\